UCL-RITS/rc-docs/Reporting_problems.md

 ## With Emerald

 [Emerald](Emerald "wikilink") is supported by the Centre for Innovation consortium.
-To request support or report a problem with these services please send an email to <Emerald-support@ses.ac.uk> for Emerald.
+To request support or report a problem with these services please send an email to <mailto:Emerald-support@ses.ac.uk> for Emerald.

 Please include a clear description of your problem, as described above, in order to help the team deal with your ticket efficiently.